Worthington Glacier & State Recreation Site

 Worthington Glacier State Recreation Site

 The 113-acre park is managed for people to enjoy and inspect the glacier.
-Most visitors take a short hike on a paved, wheel-chair accessible trail to a viewing platform overlooking the glacier.
+Most visitors take a short hike on a paved, wheel-chair accessible trail to a viewing platform overlooking the glacier, viewing scopes and an ADA viewing scope.
 A mudslide has blocked access to a trail beyond the platform and it is currently closed.
 There's a $5 day use parking fee.

 Take the Richardson Highway east and north from Valdez over Thompson Pass (Mile 26) to the Worthington Glacier State Recreation Site at about Mile 29.
 About 120 miles south of Glennallen and about 304 miles from Anchorage.